1. Sustainable Dunedin City action

 Green Drinks Dunedin is hosted in Dunedin by Sustainable Dunedin City.
 For more information or to get on the mailing list please email Maureen Howard, GreenDrinks Dunedin Coordinator on firstname.lastname@example.org

-2. Other dates
+2. Other dates and activities

 Eco Living in Action, Thursdays, 2.30-3pm.
 On Otago Access Radio 105.4FM.
 Tune in or check out previous shows on the OAR website at www.oar.org.nz/podcasts.